 Prior to bearing all five of my children, I was a wild child.
 My poor mom.
 She’s never smoked a cigarette in her entire life.
 Meanwhile, there was me.
-A rebellious, hungry for all the crazy things in life type of young woman.
+A rebellious, hungry for all the outrageous things in life type of young woman.
 I’m actually not sure how my mom made it through that stage in my life, but she did.

 One of the more wild things I’ve done is strip for amateur night.
 Yes, that’s right, I was an exotic dancer for a night.

 My best friend worked at the club I danced at.
 And let’s just say, she was earning her fair share of the profit.
 Actually, she was killing it.
 Month after month went by with her begging me to climb aboard the stripper pole with her.
 And while I didn’t want to strip for my primary job, I gave it a go one time.

 I bought my stripper pumps and the most provocative piece of lingerie I’ve ever worn in my life.
 For most of the night (the whole three hours of it), I sat in the back dressing room with the other girls.
 I applied sparkly, puffy paint to my nipples, and when it was time, I danced like an amateur stripper dances on amateur night.

 There were no tricks.
 Actually, just a few charmed laughs… or maybe they were truly just laughing their asses off at me.
 After all, my ankles were rolling and I even tripped a time or two.
 Either way, IDGAF because everyone got a few hoots and hollers out of my performance.

 I didn’t have to take off my top, but I figured… eh, what the hell?
 So I did.
 I danced in front of complete strangers for six minutes while wearing nothing but a G-string and 5-inch heels while a bunch of strangers threw money in my direction.